ppy/osu-wiki/news/2023/2023-05-01-vocaloid-mapping-contest.md.md

 ## Submission

 Once your beatmap is ready, head to the [contest listing](https://osu.ppy.sh/community/contests/) to submit your map!
 After the submission period closes, judging will begin.
-Find out more details about the judges and the judging criteria on the [contest's wiki page](/wiki/Contests/).
+Find out more details about the judges and the judging criteria on the [contest's wiki page](osu.ppy.sh/wiki/contests/VMC/1).

 ---

 And that should be everything you need to know to get started!

-For the most up-to-date info about the contest, keep the [**Vocaloid Mapping Contest** contest wiki page](/wiki/Contests/) bookmarked.
-Feel free to also join the [VAT (Vocaloid Appreciation Team) Discord server](https://discord.gg/EruvDHaReY) to receive immediate updates on the VMC (as well as future vocaloid events), feedback on your maps, info on collaborative mapping projects, and more!
+For the most up-to-date info about the contest, keep the [**Vocaloid Mapping Contest** contest wiki page](osu.ppy.sh/wiki/contests/VMC/1) bookmarked.
+Feel free to also join the [VAT (Vocaloid Appreciation Team) Discord server](https://discord.gg/EruvDHaReY) to receive immediate updates on the VMC (as well as future vocaloid events), feedback on vocaloid maps, info on collaborative vocaloid mapping projects, and more!

 In future contests, we will choose songs based around a specific song theme, such as an artist, genre, vocaloid, etc, or even a map/limitation theme, such as "collaboration" or "circles only".
 Our goal is to avoid picking songs that have been ranked in osu! within the last ~10 years, and we try to pick songs that are particularly relevant and timeless.